robert-waelchli/cspb_2270_final_project/README.md

 <b>Results:</b>
 <p>The program runs successfully and implements the 2-3 Tree according to the listed invariants.
 During initial
 testing, I experimented with trees as large as about 30 records (~20 nodes) and it seems to work.
-Notably, and I'll describe this further in the next section, I do have an intermittent with memory allocation which is, at the moment, undiagnosed.
+Notably, and I'll describe this further in the next section, I do have an intermittent error with memory allocation which is, at the moment, undiagnosed.
 However, it generally does not prevent the program from working.</p>
 <p></p>
 <b>Challenges and Problems:</b>
 <p>Although the program generally works well and always follows the invariants, there is a memory allocation <i>malloc</i>